itmo-infocom/UNIX-Linux-online-course/texts/week04/016_processes.md

 ```
 kill [-s sigspec | -n signum | -sigspec] [pid | jobspec] ...
 ```
 But in some cases `kill` does not work -- for example, if the process is frozen.
-We can fix this problem by calling another `kill`, just because `kill` is actually sending a signal to the process, and we just have to choose a different signal.
+But even so, we can kill the process, just because `kill` is actually sending a signal to the process, and we just have to choose a different signal.
 This is the list of signals:
 ```
 kill -l
 ```